 The ongoing pandemic made us pay more and more attention to the condition of our immune system.
 We grew up listening that vitamin C is of utmost importance to our immune system.
 Yet, vitamin C carries more health benefits to our body than we realized.

-We all want to have healthy and shiny skin, but some potential skin problems sometimes cause us trouble.
-Many common skin diseases may be related to vitamin/mineral deficiencies, so if you have skin problems like acne, dry skin, eczema or psoriasis, you might consider using nutritional supplements to improve your skin.
+We all want to have healthy and glowing skin, but some underlying skin problems sometimes cause trouble for us.
+A variety of common skin diseases may be associated with vitamin/mineral deficiencies, so if you have skin problems like acne, dry skin, or moisture sensitivity, consider taking nutritional supplements to improve your skin.

 The cold weather in winter makes people more likely to catch a cold or flu.
 Regular exercise, work and rest, and healthy eating habits are the beginning of maintaining a good immune system, but nutritional supplements can additionally make up for your health problems caused by lack of nutrition.
 How to maintain health through supplements in winter?